My Aunt Didn’t Like My Sandals

 If you grab your own pair, I would say that if you take walks on cement, you may want to start slowly with them because it’s kind of like walking barefoot, which is the point, but you can get a little bit of foot fatigue on manmade surfaces like that.

 I would also say that this is not for people who refuse to read directions.
 At first, I thought the shoes were extremely uncomfortable, and that I just couldn’t get them to adjust right to my foot.
-But then I had to read the directions (surprise, surprise) and figured out that you can really slide the straps of the sandals all the way through the bottom so that you can make them fit any shape of foot just perfectly.
+But then I had to read the directions (surprise, surprise) and figured out that you can really slide the straps of the sandals all the way through the bottom so that you can make them fit any foot just perfectly.

 It definitely takes some work and some trial and error, which was slightly annoying to me at first, but once I put them on this summer after messing with them at the end of last summer, I was really impressed with how well they fit and absolutely no blisters.

-My son and my husband both had trail sandals that were equally or more expensive than the Earth runners, but they covered the foot a lot more.
+My son and my husband both had trail sandals that were equally or more expensive than the Earth Runners, but they covered the foot a lot more.
 Not only did they take longer to dry when they got wet, but both of them had blisters and band-aids on their feet the day after, and I did not.

 If you decide to get a pair of Earth Runners for yourself, shop here and use the coupon code KITCHENSTEW for 10% off your order.